Skip to main content

 GCP training exists✅ IMPLEMENTEDGCP training included in Training Matrix for relevant personnel (JD-003, JD-005, JD-007)❌ NO ADDITIONAL ACTION - Training framework existsR-005-003 Training Plan 2025N/A

-Conclusion: Training infrastructure exists.
-ICH GCP guideline needs to be added to R-001-005 standards list, then will be systematically reviewed annually during Management Review (GP-002) where impact analysis is performed.
+Conclusion: Training infrastructure already existed.
+ICH GCP E6 R3 was added to R-001-005 standards list and will be systematically reviewed annually during Management Review (GP-002) where impact analysis is performed.

 Finding Minor 3 - Training Effectiveness Assessment